House of Lean | Agile Scrum Master

 Common House of Lean foundation practices include the following.

-• Standard work - current best-known methods that make variation visible and support learning
+• Standard Work - current best-known methods that reduce unnecessary variation and make learning from change easier

 House of Lean roof goals and how to interpret them

-House of Lean roof goals describe the outcomes the organization wants to achieve.
-These goals should be defined in measurable terms and connected to customer experience rather than internal activity.
+House of Lean roof goals describe the outcomes the organization wants the system to produce.
+These should be defined in ways that can be observed and tested, and they should stay connected to customer experience, business impact, and long-term capability rather than internal activity alone.

 Common roof outcomes include the following.

-• Customer value - delivering outcomes that users adopt and that matter to the business
+• Customer Value - delivering outcomes that customers actually use and that improve meaningful business results

-• Quality - reliability, usability, and correctness that reduce customer harm and rework
+• Quality - reliability, usability, and correctness that reduce customer harm, rework, and support burden

-• Delivery - responsiveness and predictability measured by lead time and throughput
+• Delivery - responsiveness and predictability measured through signals such as lead time, throughput, and service stability

-• Cost effectiveness - reducing waste and rework while sustaining capability and learning
+• Cost Effectiveness - reducing waste, delay, and rework while sustaining the ability to learn and improve

 Applying House of Lean in Agile and scaled contexts